-Residential construction was very vivid.
-The housing market as a whole was relatively stable and the large supply of new finished apartments eases the price pressure in the future.
-On average the housing prices increased just slightly, but the situation varied geographically between growth centres' and regions suffering from population loss.
-In October 2018, the nation's mortgage portfolio grew by 1.8 per cent.
-The growth rate was little slower than in the previous years.
-The housing company loans increased households' indebtedness.

-Despite the increase, the household indebtedness was on a lower level than in the other Nordic countries and the low interest rates helped households to cope with their debt burden.
-There was a slight increase in the payment defaults.
+Residential construction has been booming in recent years but the volume of construction decreased in 2019, as expected.
+The housing market as a whole looks relatively stable and the large supply of new finished apartments will ease the price pressure in the future.
+On average, the housing prices increased just slightly, but the situation varied geographically between growth centres and regions suffering from population loss.
+In October 2019, the national stock of housing loans grew by 2.4 per cent, which is slightly faster than in previous years.
+The housing company loans increase the total households' indebtedness.
+Despite the increase, the household indebtedness is lower than in other Nordic countries and the low interest rates helped to keep the interest-rate burden on households low.

 The European Central Bank (ECB) ended its asset purchase program at the end of 2018.
-Otherwise, the loose monetary policy remained unchanged and the Euribor rates remained negative.
-The average interests for housing loans decreased slightly.
+However, in 2019, the monetary policy has shifted back to a more expansionary stance.
+The asset purchase program was restarted in the beginning of November and the ECB cut the interest rate on bank reserves by 10 basis points.
+Loose monetary policy has maintained the Euribor rates negative.
+The average interests for housing loans decreased in during the early part of 2019 but there was no more decrease after summer.